 Haha!
 I have some plans for new shows, but I think I’ll have to stay away from movie-themed shows for a while after this… But who knows – I also feel like we all need to take a deeper look at the Mamma Mia cinematic universe…

-That would sell out for sure!
-And finally, what would you say to those thinking about coming along but haven’t yet made the leap?
+That would sell, for sure!
+And finally then, what would you say to those thinking about coming along but haven’t yet made the leap?

 That you can absolutely come along even if you know nothing about Cats, or even if you hate it.
 I wanted to create a show that was the opposite of 2020 – a light, silly, fun time where you can spend an hour laughing, and judging by the reactions I’d like to think that is what it is!

 So there you have it!
-The show has tour dates in Birmingham, Poole and London throughout July 2021 and you can find tickets here.
+The show has tour dates across the UK until March 11th 2022 (see below for full listings) and you can find your tickets here.